 The car lobby won the day however and the new regulations were not as draconian as at first feared.
-However this meant that AMC were left with a car that was heavier than it needed to be.
+However, this meant that AMC was left with a car that was heavier than it needed to be.

 Downhill All the Way